ibm-cloud-architecture/refarch-eda/README.md

 For enterprise IT teams, this means embracing event driven as being foundational to the next generation of digital business applications.
 It will require IT teams to be able to design, develop, deploy and operate event driven solutions, in cloud native styles.

-While event driven architectures and reactive programming models are not new concepts the move to Cloud Native architectures with Microservices, Container based workloads and "server-less" computing allow us to revisit event driven in this Cloud Native context.
+While event driven architectures and reactive programming models are not new concepts, the move to Cloud Native architectures with Microservices, Container based workloads and "server-less" computing allow us to revisit event driven in this Cloud Native context.
 Indeed we could think of event driven as extending the Resilience, Agility and Scale characteristics of "Cloud Native" to also be Reactive and Responsive:

 * Microservices -  Provide the loosely coupled application architecture which enables deployment in highly distributed patters for Resilience, Agility and Scale.
 * Cloud Native platforms with Containers and "Server-less deployments"  - Provide the application platform and tools which realize the Resilience Agility and Scale promise of the microservices architectures.
-* Event services -  Realizing an Event Driven Architecture (EDA) provide the means to be Reactive and Responsive
+* Event services -  Realizing an Event Driven Architecture (EDA) provides the means to be Reactive and Responsive.

 Thinking in this way allows us to simplify the concept of the Event Driven Architecture to be about providing the  essential event capabilities to the Cloud Native Platform.

-* Being able to communicate and persist events
+* Being able to communicate and persist events.
 * Being able to take direct action on events.
-* Processing event streams to derive real time insight/intelligence
+* Processing event streams to derive real time insight/intelligence.
-* Providing communication for event driven microservices
+* Providing communication for event driven microservices.

 This repository represents the root of related content about the Cloud Native Event Driven Architecture.
 It provides guidance  for how to approach the design of event driven solutions,  introduces the Cloud Native Event Driven reference architecture  and provides reusable coding assets for implementation in a cloud native environment.